Are you content with how you spend your evenings? Are you stressed and overwhelmed? Struggling with your mental health?

 Well, a little too late with the nature lesson, pal.

-It was actually kind of funny.
-Whereas, when things go wrong at work, it’s not so funny.
-Palpitation-inducing, rather.
+It was kind of funny.
+Whereas, when things go wrong in other contexts, it’s often not so funny because the implications can be significant.

 what is CREATE NIGHT?